Tricholoma caligatum: Similar species

+Tricholoma dulciolens may be the correct name for some specimens in western North America.
+Tricholoma magnivelare is similar to T. caligatum, outnumbering it in the Pacific Northwest, and also appearing elsewhere in North America, Europe, and Asia.
+T. murrilianum lacks the brownish scales, and the rare Squamanita umbonata has a small, pointed cap.

 Ecology and distribution

 Tricholoma caligatum is a strictly Southern species, locally common in Mediterranean woods.
-It is associated with several conifers, such as Pinus pinea, Pinus halepensis, Pinus nigra, Pinus brutia, and Pinus pinaster, but also with evergreen oaks, strawberry trees and terebinth bushes.
+It is associated with several conifers, such as Pinus pinea, P. brutia, P. halepensis, P. nigra, and P. pinaster, but also with evergreen oaks, strawberry trees and terebinth bushes.
 It appears in coastal and high altitude woods in autumn and winter.
 According to Christensen & Heilmann-Clausen, North American reports of this fungus likely represent a different species.

 Edibility

-Tricholoma caligatum is considered edible, although fruitbodies are often bitter, particularly when found under hardwoods.
+Tricholoma caligatum is considered edible, although fruitbodies are often bitter, particularly when found under hardwood trees.
+Forms lacking the bitterness are said to be as good as matsutake.
 The bitterness seems to vary from one collection to another and is removed by parboiling.
-It is regularly consumed along the Mediterranean coast, and is highly valued in the island of Cyprus, where is considered a delicacy pickled and preserved in brine or vinegar.
+It is regularly consumed along the Mediterranean coast and is highly valued in the island of Cyprus, where is considered a delicacy pickled and preserved in brine or vinegar.
 Conflicting reports regarding the species' edibility may be due to the poor taste and odor of some specimens, or confusion with other species.